 Kendall Houghton, John Coalson, Clark Calhoun, Matt Hedstrom, and Amy Nogid are involved in a conference hosted by the Vanderbilt University Law School.

-Kendall Houghton serves on the board of trustees and John Coalson services as an emeritus trustee.
+Kendall Houghton serves on the board of trustees and John Coalson serves as an emeritus trustee.

 Matt Hedstrom’s session is titled “Market-Based Sourcing, the Continuing Conundrum.”
 Market-based sourcing continues to take over the nation, and identifying the market isn’t always clear.
 The speakers in this session will explore the nuances of market-based sourcing and, in particular, take a closer look at the narrowed receipts factor and look-through sourcing approaches.